-Prior to her appointment as Chief Executive, she held the post of Deputy CEO at the Academy.
-She previously served as Committee Specialist and later Specialist Adviser to the House of Commons Science & Technology Committee.
+Prior to her current roles, she was Deputy CEO at the Academy and served as Committee Specialist and later Specialist Adviser to the House of Commons Science & Technology Committee.